nortonlyr/Week9-ResearchProjects/README.md

 # Week9-ResearchProjects
 DataEngineering projects

-main readme

-Pick one tech from each of these categories
+Pick one tech from each of these categories, follow the intentions directly.

 ## New Language